An Evaluation of Bayesian Methods for Bathymetry-based Localization of Autonomous Underwater Robots: Introduction

 \section{Introduction}

-The field of underwater robotics has recently been experiencing significant development, primarily driven by active research in AUVs.
+The field of underwater robotics has recently been experiencing significant development, primarily driven by research in AUVs.
 AUVs have seen applications in environmental monitoring (\textit{e.g.},~\cite{moline2005autonomous,fong2006evaluation,forrest2007investigation}), bathymetry surveys~\cite{huizinga2016bathymetric}, and security~\cite{tripp2006autonomous}, among others.
+These applications are enabling scientific breakthroughs, environmental conservation and restoration work, and exploration of the many underwater environments of our planet.
 For AUVs to navigate and operate such missions successfully, the ability to \textit{localize} accurately is essential.
-However, underwater localization is a challenging and open problem due to the unique circumstances AUVs face: GPS and other forms of RF-based communications are either completely unavailable or limited to extremely short ranges, and landmark-based localization using exteroceptive sensors can often be hampered by environmental factors.
-Our work in this paper presents a novel, low-cost approach for localizing AUVs in water bodies for which bathymetry information is available.
+Underwater localization is a challenging and open problem due to the unique circumstances AUVs face: GPS and other forms of RF-based communications are either completely unavailable or limited to extremely short ranges, and landmark-based localization using exteroceptive sensors can often be hampered by environmental factors.
+Here, we present a novel, low-cost approach for localizing AUVs in water bodies for which bathymetry information is available.

-Robot localization problems in all environments have been studied extensively.
-The problem we address in this paper is underwater-specific and a subset of Terrain-based Navigation (TBN)~\cite{carreno2010survey}, which is widely used across domains and refers to a general localization problem using prior maps.
+Robot localization problems in many environments have been studied extensively.
+The problem we address in this paper is underwater-specific and a subset of Terrain-based Navigation (TBN)~\cite{carreno2010survey}, which is widely used across domains and refers to a general localization problem using a priori maps.
 In a broad sense, there are primarily three major techniques to address the problem for underwater robots: using inertial data combined with dead reckoning~\cite{miller2010autonomous}, acoustic transponders~\cite{batista2009sensor}, and landmark-based (also known as \textit{geophysical} features) approaches~(\textit{e.g.},~\cite{eustice2005large,paull2014auv}).